Fresh battle lines drawn over new Culloden housing plan

 An international chorus of objection was raised in 2014 over a similar planning application from a different developer with the National Trust for Scotland and Highland Council also opposing the proposals.

-Outlander author Diana Gabaldon was among those who objected, describing the plans as a “crass intrusion” on the site where Charles Edward’s Stuart Jacobite army was defeated by Hanoverian troops.
+Outlander author Diana Gabaldon was among those who objected, describing the plans as a “crass intrusion”.

 Despite winning approval by the Scottish Government reporter, the homes never materialised.

-It is believed land at Viewhill Farm will have been significant at the time of the battle given Government lines may have extended into this area.
+It is believed land at Viewhill Farm will have been significant at the time of the Battle of Culloden and that the Government lines may have extended into this area.

-Clea Warner, the National Trust for Scotland’s General Manager for North West Scotland said the Scottish Government was wrong to have approved the original plans- and that more still needed to be done to protect such sites.
+Clea Warner, the National Trust for Scotland’s General Manager for North West Scotland said the Scottish Government was wrong to have approved the plans in 2014 - and said more still needed to be done to protect such sites.

 She said: “These pivotal places in Scotland’s story deserve better protection at the national level.”